abhibp1993/gridworld/README.md

 * `atoms()`: returns a set of atomic propositions.
 * `label(state)`: returns a set of atomic propositions true in given state.

+> Note: Standard actions such as NESW, bouncy-boundary, obstacles etc. utilities
+> are implemented in `gw_utils.py`.

+### Construct gridworld graph
 A gridworld graph is constructed as follows:
 ```python
 # Create an instance of extended class (say MyGridworld).